No ‘vaccine passports’ needed for pubs, says minister

 Paul Scully sparked further confusion about the policy – one day after Boris Johnson stunned Tory MPs by failing to rule out the move for drinkers in crowded bars.

-Asked if pubs are among the venues where proof of a jab will be required, the business minister said: “No. We’re not saying crowded pubs at all.
+Asked if pubs are among the venues where proof of a jab will be required, the small business minister said: “No. We’re not saying crowded pubs at all.

 “We’re not ruling anything out, but we’re not saying crowded pubs.
 We’re saying nightclubs and also larger ticketed events as well.”